davidtwco/rfcs/text/0000-build-std.md

   implementation has been tied to the compiler implementation and has had to change in lockstep

 Not all targets support the standard library or have a pre-built standard library distributed via rustup.

-While Rust's [target tier policy][target-tier-policy] doesn't explicitly say that tier one and tier two targets will have a distributed standard library[^1], it is defacto the case that the standard library is pre-built and distributed as a rustup component for both tiers of targets.

-[^1]: The target tier policy requires that targets support as much of the standard
-      library as is feasible at tier one or tier two, but does not specify that those targets will have a pre-built standard library distributed as a rustup component.
+This depends on the tier of support for the target.
+According to rustc's [platform support][platform-support] documentation, for tier three targets:

+> Tier 3 targets are those which the Rust codebase has support for, but which
+> the Rust project does not build or test automatically, so they may or may not
+> work.
+Official builds are not available.

-      For tier two targets, the target tier policy says:
+..and tier two targets:

-      > - Tier 2 targets must not leave any significant portions of core or the
-      >   standard library unimplemented or stubbed out, unless they
-      >   cannot possibly be supported on the target.
-      >   - The right approach to handling a missing feature from a target
-      >     may depend on whether the target seems likely to develop the feature
-      >     in the future.
-In some cases, a target may be co-developed along with
-      >     Rust support, and Rust may gain new features on the target as that
-      >     target gains the capabilities to support those features.
-      >   - As an exception, a target identical to an existing tier 1 target except
-      >     for lower baseline expectations for the OS, CPU, or similar, may propose
-      >     to qualify as tier 2 (but not higher) without support for std if the
-      >     target will primarily be used in no_std applications, to reduce the support
-      >     burden for the standard library.
-In this case, evaluation of the proposed
-      >     target's value will take this limitation into account.

-      For tier one targets, the target tier policy says:

-      > The target must provide as much of the Rust standard library as is feasible
+> The Rust project builds official binary releases of the standard library (or,
-      > and appropriate to provide.
-For instance, if the target can support
-      > dynamic memory allocation, it must provide an implementation of alloc
-      > and the associated data structures.
+> in some cases, only the core library) for each tier 2 target, and automated
+> builds ensure that each tier 2 target can be used as build target after each
+> change.

+..and finally, tier one targets:

+> The Rust project builds official binary releases for each tier 1 target, and
+> automated testing ensures that each tier 1 target builds and passes tests
+> after each change.

+All of the standard library crates leverage permanently unstable features provided by the compiler that will never be stabilised and therefore require nightly to build.

 The configuration for the pre-built standard library is spread across bootstrap, the standard library workspace, individual standard library crate manifests and the target specification.
-The pre-built standard library, in the form of an `rlib`[^2], is installed into the sysroot.
+The pre-built standard library, in the form of an `rlib`[^1], is installed into the sysroot.

-[^2]: An `rlib` is an `ar` archive containing object files and a `rmeta` file.
+[^1]: An `rlib` is an `ar` archive containing object files and a `rmeta` file.
 An
       `rmeta` is a binary file containing metadata from the compiler with all the information it needs about the types and items of the dependency to compile the next crate.